 - Physically remove them or stop them as soon as you can if they start doing something destructive or that is against the rules you’ve set.

-- Think of your spaces and routines - where you can give your child more freedom?
+- Think of your spaces and routines - where can you give your child more freedom?

 - Pick your battles so you can be very consistent with the limits you’re setting.